telliottosceola/MQTT_Client_Payload_Docs/wifi_halo_json_payload.md

   - MQTT QoS levels: 0 = at most once, 1 = at least once, 2 = exactly once
   - NTP update interval is specified in seconds
 - For settings_acknowledgment messages:
-  - Sent in response to settings updates to confirm the current settings state
+  - Sent in response to configuration messages to confirm the current settings state
   - Contains the `last_settings_update` timestamp indicating when settings were last modified
+  - Contains `configure_request_timestamp` to correlate with the original configuration request
 - For command_acknowledgment messages:
   - Sent in response to command execution requests
-  - Contains `command_id` to identify the command being acknowledged
+  - Contains `correlation_id` to match the acknowledgment with the original command request
   - `command_results` array contains the execution status for each command (success, failure, pending)
 - The `errors` array is optional and only present when errors occur:
   - In telemetry messages: reports sensor or device errors